-A2.
+- A2.
 Law or regulation may establish the responsibilities of management and, where appropriate, those charged with governance in relation to financial reporting.
 However, the extent of these responsibilities, or the way in which they are described, may differ across jurisdictions.
-Despite these differences, an audit in accordance with ISAs (UK and Ireland) is conducted on the premise that management and, where appropriate, those charged with governance have acknowledged and understand that they have responsibility:
+Despite these differences, an audit in accordance with ISAs (UK) is conducted on the premise that management and, where appropriate, those charged with governance have acknowledged and understand that they have responsibility: - (a) For the preparation of the financial statements in accordance with the applicable financial reporting framework, including where relevant their fair presentation;

-4 ISA (UK and Ireland) 230, "Audit Documentation," paragraph 8(c).
+4 ISA (UK) 230 (Revised June 2016), Audit Documentation, paragraph 8(c).

-- (a) For the preparation of the financial statements in accordance with the applicable financial reporting framework, including where relevant their fair presentation; - (b) For such internal control as management and, where appropriate, those charged with governance determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; and - (c) To provide the auditor with: - (i) Access to all information of which management and, where appropriate, those charged with governance are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters: - (ii) Additional information that the auditor may request from management and, where appropriate, those charged with governance for the purpose of the audit; and - (iii) Unrestricted access to persons within the entity from whom the auditor determines it necessary to obtain audit evidence. - A3.
+- (b) For such internal control as management and, where appropriate, those charged with governance determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; and - (c) To provide the auditor with: - Access to all information of which management and, where appropriate, those charged with governance are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - Additional information that the auditor may request from management and, where appropriate, those charged with governance for the purpose of the audit; and - (iii) Unrestricted access to persons within the entity from whom the auditor determines it necessary to obtain audit evidence. - A3.
 The preparation of the financial statements by management and, where appropriate, those charged with governance requires: - The identification of the applicable financial reporting framework, in the context of any relevant laws or regulations. - The preparation of the financial statements in accordance with that framework. - The inclusion of an adequate description of that framework in the financial statements.